scoutsmakerspace/STEM-Scouts/_pages/leaders.md

 - [Example risk assessments](https://www.scouts.org.uk/volunteers/staying-safe-and-safeguarding/risk-assessments/example-risk-assessments/)
 - [Planning and assessing risk](https://www.scouts.org.uk/volunteers/staying-safe-and-safeguarding/safety/planning-and-assessing-risk/)

+## How editing works (for contributors)

+This website is edited in the CMS and stored in GitHub.

+### Key rule: Risk Assessments must be created first (recommended)
+Activities can link to a Risk Assessment using a dropdown in the CMS.

+- A Risk Assessment’s “ID” is the automatically generated **slug/filename** made from its Title.
+  Example: a title “Soldering Basics” becomes `ra_soldering-basics`.
+- **Do not rename** a Risk Assessment slug/filename after it has been used, because Activities may stop linking correctly.

+### Recommended workflow
+1. In the CMS, create the **Risk Assessment** first:
+   - Fill in the hazards table and review date.
+   - Save it.
+2. Then create (or edit) the **Activity**:
+   - Select the Risk Assessment from the **Risk Assessment dropdown**.
+   - Save/publish the Activity.

+### Drafts are allowed (not a blocker)
+You *can* create an Activity without linking a Risk Assessment yet (for drafting).
+However, leaders should **link an RA before using/publishing the activity**.
+Activities with no linked RA will show “Not linked yet”.

 ## How to use this site
 1. Pick an activity.
 2. Check the **At a glance** box (time, difficulty, supervision).